coffeedripper/mac_libs/README.md

-# mac_libs
+# text_libs
-a app that texts mac a mad lib.
+An app that is simlar to Mad Libs but texts you or anyone you'd like, the results of your text lib!